 Mr. Patrick is employed as the Company's Chief Operating Officer pursuant to an employment agreement effective January 8, 2018.
-Mr. Patrick's annual base salary is \$300,000 with an annual bonus of no less than 40% of his annual salary based on the achievement of Company and personal performance goals.
-The agreement has a two-year term.
-The agreement provides that if Mr. Patrick's employment is terminated without cause, Mr. Patrick will be paid severance equal to (a) six months' base salary if the termination occurs after six months and on or before the end of the first year of the term, or (b) twelve months' base salary if the termination occurs after the first year of the term, plus any unpaid bonus for the year prior to termination and a prorated portion of the bonus for the year of termination.
+On March 11, 2020, the Compensation Committee also approved an increase in Mr. Patrick's annual base salary from \$300,000 to \$350,000.
+Mr. Patrick's employment agreement provides for an annual bonus of no less than 40% of his annual salary based on the achievement of Company and personal performance goals.
+The agreement provides that if Mr. Patrick's employment is terminated without cause, Mr. Patrick will be paid severance equal to twelve months' base salary, plus any unpaid bonus for the year prior to termination and a prorated portion of the bonus for the year of termination.
 Payment of the foregoing is conditioned on Mr. Patrick not being in violation of the agreement's restrictive covenant provisions at the time the payment becomes payable.